 A rolling contract (sometimes called an evergreen contract) carries on until you cancel it.
 During the period of the contract, the price of electricity can go up or down in accordance with the terms of the contract.

 You can end this type of contract at any time.
 There is rarely any cancellation fee.

 What is a fixed term contract?

-A fixed term contract usually applies to businesses or other very large users of energy.
-This contract is fixed for a given period, perhaps one or two years.
+This contract is fixed for a given period, perhaps 1 or 2 years.
 If you terminate a fixed term contract early, you may be liable for a fee.
-There are two main exceptions where fixed term contracts can be cancelled without penalty - first when you are moving house, and second, when your supplier increases its price.

 What happens if my new supplier increases its prices or changes contract terms?

 The supplier must provide at least 10 days' notice in writing to announce significant changes in the terms of contract.